+If you’re looking to attract new customers to your business’ website, then learning about on-page optimization for cannabis dispensaries should be on your to-do list.
 Cannabis dispensaries can significantly benefit from investing time and resources into optimizing their website with on-page SEO.
-We’re going to break down the factors that are essential in optimizing your site title tags, header tags, URLs, meta description, site structure, media, anchor text, and content.
+We’re going to break down the factors that are essential in optimizing your site title tags, header tags, URLs, meta description, site structure, media, anchor text.
 Let’s begin.

 Title Tag Optimization

-Title tags are one the most important factors in on-page SEO.
+When it comes to on-page optimization for cannabis dispensaries, title tags are major factor.
 Title tags are displayed in the browser header when visitors view your website.
 Search engines utilize title tags to determine if the content is relevant to a user’s search query.
 Read the full guide on how to write title tags for cannabis dispensary.

 5 Tips for High-Ranking Title Tags